The Finnish racing driver Toni Vilander is one of the world's leading GT drivers since he debuted in GT racing in 2005.

 Vilander participated in seven racesof the IMSA SportsCar Championship, scoring five podiums with Risi Competizione and finishing ninth in the points.

-Champion in the 2018 Pirelli World Challenge
+Two championship titles in the GT World Challenge

 In 2018, he reduced his IMSA commitments to Daytona and Sebring only, moving his working place to a cockpit of R.Ferri Motorsport's Ferrari 488 GT3 in the Pirelli World Challenge, in which he won the championship title.
 He rejoined AF Corse at Le Mans, finishing 5th in GTE Pro class.